 You can start by checking two settings in the export editor: autoplay and auto rotate.
-You can find them by clicking Share on the right side of any tour, and selecting Export from the popup dialog.
+You can find them by clicking Share on the right side of any tour, and selecting Get link or embed code from the popup dialog.
 Once you are in the Export Editor, those settings can be found in Options section:

 Using the Auto rotate slider, you can set a speed at which the panoramas will be panning around.
 You can choose the speed and direction by dragging the handle left or right.

 Next, if you select the Autoplay checkbox, the panoramas in the tour will load automatically, one after another at the specified time interval, for example every 10 seconds.

 The last setting, if selected, will alternate the rotation direction between one panorama and the next.
 For example, if the first image will be rotating left, the second one will be rotating right and the thrid one, left again.
 This makes the playback of the virtual tour more varied and interesting.

 The best thing about these options, is that, even tough they put the tour on automatic playback, the user can still interact with the panoramas!
 You can see it for yourself in the demo below.

 Another great feature for playback of virtual tours is audio intergration.
 While it's not required, audio will make watching the tour much more enjoyable!